ArvindYogeshAtturRamesh/Poker/README.md

 # Poker
-This console application has been developed in java using Eclipse IDE This application developed in 8.5 hours
+This console application has been developed in java using Eclipse IDE This application developed in 12.5 hours

-It's an initial level of poker game which identifies the card value based on below functionalities
+It's a poker game
+which identifies the card value based on below functionalities
 1) High card
 2) Pair